Faster Equatable and Hashable conformances

 }

-This protocol is not merely a utility; it is a semantic contract.
-It asserts that a type has a single, canonical property that represents its stable identity.
+The Identifiable protocol asserts that a type has a single, canonical property representing its stable identity.
 If two instances share the same id, they represent the same conceptual entity, even if their other properties differ (e.g., a mutable state that has been updated).

 Verifying the Compiler's Behavior

 The relevant logic resides in the compiler source file DerivedConformanceEquatableHashable.cpp.
-When synthesizing conformance, the compiler's primary concern is to verify that all stored properties of a type themselves conform to Hashable before generating the combined hash.
+When synthesizing conformance, the compiler's primary concern is to verify that all of a type's stored properties themselves conform to Hashable before generating the combined hash.

 // Refuse to synthesize Hashable if type isn't a struct or enum, or if it